Nerite Snails: Complete Care Guide (Best Algae-Eater?)

 Introduction

 Nerite snails are an anomaly in the aquarium hobby.
-They are one of the few species that can be kept in entirely freshwater or saltwater conditions as well as mixed salinities in between.
+They are one of the few species that is kept in entirely freshwater or saltwater conditions as well as mixed salinities in between.
 Nerites are also one of the best algae-eating species of snail available, making them one of the most popular–and one of the more expensive–types of aquarium snail.

 This article will focus only on freshwater nerite snails and their care requirements.